rokkomini/Webshop-in-Vue/README.md

 # Webshop

-This is a webshop created with Vue3 and Vite, Node and Express with the databse set in MongoDB.
+This is a webshop created with Vue3 and Vite, Node and Express with the database set in MongoDB.

 ## Run project with docker